-A migraine can cause severe throbbing pain or a pulsing sensation, usually on just one side of the head.
+A migraine is a headache that can cause severe throbbing pain or a pulsing sensation, usually on one side of the head.
 It's often accompanied by nausea, vomiting, and extreme sensitivity to light and sound.
 Migraine attacks can last for hours to days, and the pain can be so severe that it interferes with your daily activities.

 - Mood changes, from depression to euphoria

 - Food cravings

 For some people, an aura might occur before or during migraines.
 Auras are reversible symptoms of the nervous system.
 They're usually visual but can also include other disturbances.
 Each symptom usually begins gradually, builds up over several minutes and can last up to 60 minutes.